microsoft/pyright/README.md

 # Static type checker for Python

 ### Speed
-Pyright is significantly faster than type checkers written in Python.
-It is meant for large Python source bases.
+Pyright is a fast type checker meant for large Python source bases.
 It can run in a “watch” mode and performs fast incremental updates when files are modified.

 ### No Dependency on Python Environment
 Pyright does not require a Python environment or imported third-party packages to be installed.